Technical Pan

-Image of comet C/1996 B2 (Hyakutake), taken on 1996 March 25, with a 225 mm Schmidt camera (focal length 450 mm) on Kodak Technical Pan 6415 film.
-Exposure 0:23 to 0:33 UTC (10 minutes).
-The field shown is about 6.5°x4.8°.
-Note the prominent disconnection event in the comet's ion tail.
-Stars in the image appear trailed, as the camera tracked the comet during the exposure.
+Image of comet C/1996 B2 (Hyakutake), taken with a 225 mm Schmidt camera on Kodak Technical Pan 6415 film.
+10 minute exposure.

 An unused roll of Kodak Technical Pan 35 mm film.

 Technical Pan is an almost panchromatic black-and-white film that was produced by Kodak.
 While it can reproduce the visible light spectrum, it leans to the red, and so unfiltered outdoor shots render blues, most notably the sky, with additional darkening and reds with some lightening.
 It was generally used as a very slow film, rated at EI 25 or even 16, although it could be rated at up to EI 320 with a distinct loss of tonal range and a bunching of shadow and highlight detail.
 This film has an unmatched fine grain, especially when rated at a low speed, and makes excellent enlargements while preserving fine details.
 Kodak stopped selling it in 2004.
 It has not been replaced by a film (from any manufacturer) with its characteristics (although Kodak's own Panchromatic Separation Film 2238, a motion-picture lab film used for making archival positives, has been referred to as "poor man's Tech Pan" due to similar properties).
 Although some of its particularities were unique and no emulsion in actual production could replace it, its resolution capabilities were surpassed by another film by ADOX, CMS 20 II.

 Technical Pan is a continuous tone film emulsion that was made panchromatic through the addition of sensitizing dyes, as is the case with all panchromatic films.
 If developed in a general-purpose developer such as D-76, Tech Pan displays extreme contrast.
 It becomes a pictorial film when developed by a very low-contrast developer.